David Higgins (rally driver): Early and personal life

 Born on the Isle of Man but living in Trefeglwys near Llanidloes, Powys, Wales his brother Mark is also a rally and stunt driver.
-Higgins started motorcycle trials aged 8, and aged 10 he moved into the UK national kart racing circuit, winning seven titles against drivers including later Formula 1 driver David Coulthard.
+Higgins started motorcycle trials at the age of eight, and at the age of ten, he moved into the UK national kart racing circuit, winning seven titles against drivers including later Formula 1 driver David Coulthard.

 Higgins stills lives in Trefeglwys, with his wife and two children, Alicia and Matthew, both of whom are karting drivers.

 Career

-In 1993 he won his first rally car title, the Peugeot Challenge.
+In 1993, Higgins won his first rally car title, the Peugeot Challenge.
 Higgins won the 1997, 1999 and 2002 British Rally Championships in the Group N category.
 He then won the SCCA ProRally Championship in the United States in 2002 and 2003.
 Grassroots Motorsports presented David Higgins with the Editors' Choice Award in 2003.
 In 2004 he returned to the British championship for what was supposed to be a one-off entry at the season opener in a Hyundai Accent WRC.
 After winning the opening round he went on to complete the full season, winning the title.

 From 2004, Higgins spent his time rallying in China.
 He began in 2004, competing in three events and winning two of them to help Ralliart Hong Kong to win the teams' title.
 He returned in 2006, beginning a long relationship with the Wanyu rally team.
-In 2007 he won every round in the championship and helped the team to win the title in both 2007 and 2009.
+In 2007, he won every round in the championship and helped the team to win the title in both 2007 and 2009.

-In 2011 Higgins joined Subaru Rally Team USA in the Rally America series as a replacement for Travis Pastrana.
+In 2011, Higgins joined Subaru Rally Team USA in the Rally America series as a replacement for Travis Pastrana.
 He won the title at the first attempt with three wins from six events.
 That same year he also set the new record up Mount Washington in a Subaru Impreza, faster than Pastrana's run up the mountain.
 Later, in 2014, he would beat his own record again with Co-Driver Craig Drew.
 He won the Rally America championship 8 times in 2002, 2003, 2011, 2012, 2013, 2014, 2015, and 2016.
 He also won the American Rally Association National Championship in 2018 and 2019.
-Of those 10 championships, Higgins achieved 8 with Subaru Rally Team USA.
+Of those ten championships, Higgins achieved eight with Subaru Rally Team USA.

 During the running of the 2007 Rally of Yorkshire, Higgins came across a JCB digger/tractor coming towards him on the seven mile Gale Rigg stage.
 Luckily, Higgins was able to swerve and avoid the JCB, whose driver had managed to avoid rally officials and get onto the stage, driving in the reverse direction to the competing cars.